 A few years after graduating college, with the idea in mind to become a literature professor, I found myself going to graduate school for a degree to teach high school English.
-Not a terrible idea entirely, but I was entirely unaware of what made it terrible; I was expecting it to be something that it never was- genuine– and this slight misunderstanding would set me back years.
+Not a terrible idea entirely, but I was entirely unaware of what made it terrible; I was expecting it to be something that it never was- genuine– and this slight in understanding would set me back years.

-“Being Johnny Tangle” (2006) was born out of this complicated, love & hate, relationship with nostalgia and consumer culture- and is a spiritual prequel to “In the Bedroom.”
+Being Johnny Tangle (2006) was born from this complicated relationship with nostalgia and consumer culture and is the spiritual prequel to In the Bedroom.

 “Being Johnny Tangle”

-Three happy meals were an absolute necessity in this situation, as Mcdonalds had finally began giving away Hot Wheels in their happy meal combination, and there were three variations of the miniaturized model car.
+Three happy meals were an absolute necessity in this situation, as McDonald’s had begun giving away Hot Wheels in their happy meal combination, and there were three variations of the miniaturized model car.
 Johnny knew there would be three different paint schemes, three different sets of tiny plastic tires, and three different character decals on the hood.
 How could little Johnny Tangle be expected to choose between Ronald Mcdonald, Grimace, and the eccentric Hamburgerler?
 It was a choice Johnny knew he wasn’t prepared to make.

 “You know, Dally, your father is gonna break his neck one of these days on this freakin’ cord,” Mrs. Tangle said mostly to herself.
 She knew Dally couldn’t hear her, and Johnny only cared about Mcdonald’s.
 She returned, defeated, to her stringbeans.

 And bewilderment was an emotion that Johnny was becoming too familiar with on that unusually cold September evening.
 Johnny scanned the television for the time, finding only flashing lights and blinking colors.
-“We have to act fast, Dally,” Johnny said with unnecessary anxiety, “Mom is almost done with the meatloaf!
+“We have to act fast, Dally,” Johnny said anxiously, “Mom is almost done with the meatloaf!
 And then I’m going to have to set the table.
 And I don’t wanna set the table for meatloaf, which should really be called grossloaf, and I don’t want grossloaf.”
 Dally seemed unfazed, even by his brother’s accusation of the night’s meal being “gross.”

 “Someone is calling my hard work gross,” Mrs. Tangle said hotly.
 Johnny peered into the kitchen, as his mother slumped down in Mr. Tangle’s seat at the head of the table with her head in her hands.
 Johnny watched as she sat in silence and plotted his next move.
 He considered a casual suggestion, to the effect of something like, “say, I wonder if Mcdonald’s would be any good tonight,” or maybe more along the lines of, “I wonder what’s going on at Mcdonald’s?”
-Johnny figured a question would warrant an answer, and the only way to answer such a question would be to pick up and go to Mcdonalds.
+Johnny figured a question would warrant an answer, and the only way to answer such a question would be to pick up and go to McDonald’s.
 Before he could make his move the door slammed and Mr. Tangle entered the kitchen sweaty and smelling like Old-Spice.

-“Meatloaf tonight,” said Mr. Tangle said with defeat, “gross.”
+“Meatloaf tonight,” Mr. Tangle said with defeat, “gross.”
 Mrs. Tangle’s head sank further into her hands, “…you could always come home and make dinner if you don’t like my cooking.”
 Mr. Tangle laughed, and Johnny wondered if he didn’t get the joke.
 Now was his chance, and he knew it.
 He began by straining for indifference, “Guys… we all know the meatloaf’s gross, so why don’t we go to…” Johnny stopped as his mother’s face began turning red.
 The room fell silent.
-Johnny could almost hear the KISS solo to a song he didn’t know pumping through his brother’s ear-muff headset.
+Johnny could almost hear the solo to KISS song he didn’t know pumping through his brother’s ear-muff headset.

 “Go to your goddamn room, Johnny Tangle.
 Go to your room and stay there!”

 His eyes fixed on the bunch of “old junk” (Mrs. Tangle’s words) that Dally had left in Johnny’s new closet.
 As he gazed, Johnny felt his vision come in and out of focus.
 What a bunch of junk Dally left behind; the closet was filled with outdated toys, partially completed crossword puzzles, and the golden arches.
 Johnny repeated the last part to himself again, this time slowly: “…and the golden arches.”
 What were those beautiful, yellow, curvy arches doing in his closet, in his room, where he sat on Bernard Street, blocks and blocks from McDonald’s?
-With a new hope, Johnny Tangle reached into his closet and pulled out an old dusty box which read, “The McDonalds Brand® Play-Doh Food Factory™.”
+With a new hope, Johnny Tangle reached into his closet and pulled out an old dusty box which read, “The McDonald’s Brand® Play-Doh Food Factory™.”
 With reborn awareness, Johnny Tangle had a solution.

 As he assembled the old factory, he smiled to himself.
 This was quite the educational experience- so, this is how they make McDonald’s.
 They must have tons of these suckers in the back, just pumping out food.
 Johnny opened up the old canister, shocked that McDonald’s was actually made out of Play-Doh.
-This was much more interesting than science class ever could be.
+This was much more interesting than science class could ever be.

 For the first time in his life, Johnny felt a sense of control as he put the Play-Doh through the factory.
 His mother didn’t matter, Dally’s indifference didn’t matter, and the grossloaf certainly didn’t matter.
 Johnny had a secret weapon buried right in his closet.
-Whenever he wanted McDonalds he could have it.
+Whenever he wanted McDonald’s he could have it.